-When it's a shady weather, you do not need sunscreen!
+When it's sunny, you do not need sunscreen.

 False!
 Very wrong!